Child of Dust

 Child of Dust (Dziecko z Pyłu) is a documentary film written and directed by Weronika Mliczewska.
 The film follows Sang Thanh Ngô, an Amerasian man born during the Vietnam War, as he searches for his American father.
 It is a Poland-Vietnam-Sweden-Czech Republic-Qatar co-production, produced by Mliczewska, Chi-Minh De Leo and Bao Nguyen.

 The film was acquired by Berlin-based Rise and Shine World Sales ahead of its Thessaloniki Documentary Festival Premiere, where it received a Special Mention from the documentary competition jury.
 It won Best International Documentary, Best National Documentary and Best Editing at the 65th Krakow Film Festival in May 2025.

+In November 2025, Child of Dust was included among the documentary films deemed eligible for consideration in the Best Documentary Feature category at the 98th Academy Awards.

 Summary

 Fifty years after the end of the Vietnam War, Sang, the abandoned child of an American soldier, reunites with his father in the U.S., risking his family life in pursuit of healing—but nothing goes as expected.

 Development

 Mliczewska conceived the idea for the documentary when she was making a short documentary on Esports in Vietnam.
 There, she learned about DNA testing initiatives helping Amerasian children find their American fathers.
 She and Vietnamese producer Chi-Minh De Leo spent eight years making Child of Dust.
 Bao Nguyen later joined the project as a Producer to help bring the film to Vietnamese-American audiences and facilitate its North American outreach.